Behnam-Asadi/deep-fourier-net/README.md

 consists of a composition of many low-frequency sine and cosine functions in a relatively low dimensional space.
 This network is trained on just one image.
 It treats each image as a 2-dimensional function.
-It gets the position of each pixel of an image and outputs the corresponding pixel value —either a scalar for a black-and-white image or an RGB value for a colour image.
+It gets the position of each pixel of an image and outputs the corresponding pixel value — either a scalar for a black-and-white image or an RGB value for a colour image.
 After the training process is done, the weights of the network are a compressed copy of the input image, which means that instead of the image itself, we can save the network and use it to reconstruct the image.
 Also, not that reconstruction is fast